ankitm27/google-authenticator-and-google-capacha-frontend/README.md

 now we can access the front-end server at 8080 port

-For checking frontend server is running hit the http://ip:8080/#!/ and it will open the home page
+For testing frontend server is running hit the http://ip:8080/#!/ and it will open the home page

 Nginx proxy is used to deployed the app through which you can access the app via port 80.